ehsan11100/AdGuard/Configuration.md

     - `ratelimit` — DDoS protection, specifies in how many packets per second a client should receive.
 Anything above that is silently dropped.
 To disable set 0, default is 20.
 Safe to disable if DNS server is not available from internet.
     - `ratelimit_whitelist` — If you want exclude some IP addresses from ratelimiting but keep ratelimiting on for others, put them here.
     - `refuse_any` — Another DDoS protection mechanism.
 Requests of type ANY are rarely needed, so refusing to serve them mitigates against attackers trying to use your DNS as a reflection.
 Safe to disable if DNS server is not available from internet.
-  - **Upstream DNS servers settings**
+  - **Upstream DNS servers settings:**
-    - `upstream_dns` — List of upstream DNS servers.
+    - `upstream_dns`: List of upstream DNS servers.

-    - `upstream_dns_file` — Path to a file with the list of upstream DNS servers.
+    - `upstream_dns_file`: Path to a file with the list of upstream DNS servers.
       If it is configured, the value of `upstream_dns` is ignored.

-    - `bootstrap_dns` — List of DNS servers used for initial hostname resolution in case an upstream server name is a hostname.
+    - `bootstrap_dns`: List of DNS servers used for initial hostname resolution in case an upstream server name is a hostname.

+    - `bootstrap_prefer_ipv6`: If `true`, instructs the bootstrapper to prefer IPv6 addresses to IPv4 ones when resolving DoH, DoQ, and DoT hostnames.

-    - `private_networks` (**since v0.108.0-b.5**) — List of networks used to
+    - `private_networks` (**since v0.108.0-b.5**): List of networks used to
       check if an IP address belongs to a locally-served address registry.
 If empty, AdGuard Home will use the set defined by [RFC 6303][private-ip].

-    - `use_private_ptr_resolvers` (**since v0.107.0**) – If AdGuard Home should
+    - `use_private_ptr_resolvers` (**since v0.107.0**): If AdGuard Home should
       use private reverse DNS servers.

-    - `local_ptr_upstreams` (**since v0.106.0**) – List of upstream DNS servers
+    - `local_ptr_upstreams`: List of upstream DNS servers to resolve PTR requests for addresses inside locally-served networks.
+If empty, AdGuard Home will automatically try to get local resolvers from the OS.

-      to resolve PTR requests for addresses inside locally-served networks.
-If empty, AdGuard Home will automatically try to get local resolvers from the OS.  **Since v0.108.0-b.4** the domain-specific upstreams are validated for being a valid ARPA domain pointing to a locally-served network.
+      **Since v0.108.0-b.4** the domain-specific upstreams are validated for being a valid ARPA domain pointing to a locally-served network.

-    - `all_servers` — Enables parallel queries to all configured upstream servers to speed up resolving.
+    - `all_servers`: Enables parallel queries to all configured upstream servers to speed up resolving.
 If enabled, the queries are sent to each server simultaneously and the first response is chosen.
 If disabled, the queries are sent to each upstream server one-by-one and then sorted by RTT.
 Note that more stable upstream servers are preferred by the algorithm.

-    - `fastest_addr` — Use the Fastest Address algorithm.
+    - `fastest_addr`: Use the Fastest Address algorithm.
 It finds an IP address with the lowest latency and returns this IP address in DNS response.

-    - `fastest_timeout` (**since v0.107.0**) — The timeout used for dialing the
-      addresses while picking the fastest.
+    - `fastest_timeout` (**since v0.107.0**): The timeout used for dialing the addresses while picking the fastest.
 Values other than positive ones are replaced with the default one, `1s`.

     - `use_http3_upstreams` (**since v0.107.15**): Enables DNS-over-HTTP/3
       for DNS-over-HTTPS upstreams that support it.

-    - `use_dns64` ((**since v0.107.23**) — Enables or disables the DNS64
+    - `use_dns64` ((**since v0.107.23**): Enables or disables the DNS64
       functionality.
 See `dns64_prefixes` for more information.

     - `dns64_prefixes` (**since v0.107.23**): The list of DNS64 prefixes to use.
       The first specified prefix will be used to synthesize DNS64 answers.
 If empty, AdGuard Home will use the default (Well-Known) prefix